pebencze/kotlin-blackjack/README.md

 # Kotlin Blackjack
-Welcome to my simple Blackjack card game in Kotlin.
-I have implemented an interactive game following the original Blackjack rules.
-Players can also bet some money. here are the rules:
+Welcome to my simple Black Jack game in Kotlin.
+I have implemented an interactive card game following the original rules.
+Players can also bet some money.

-## Rule
+## Rules
 Each player must place a bet at the start of the game. <br/>
 Card values follow standard Blackjack rules: <br/>
 Number cards are counted by their face value.<br/>